enabledhq/enabledhq.github.io/_posts/2017-11-24-future-of-brands.md

 ![global conscious consumers]({{site.baseurl}}/images/img_brand_global.png)
 *Source: [Zendesk](https://www.zendesk.com/resources/value-conscious-consumers/)*

 So people buy not just the what (functional benefits) but also the how and the why (emotional, social benefits).
-Effectively, this means extending certain aspects of the [jobs to be done](http://blog.enabled.com.au/jobs-to-be-done/) of a brand.
+Given that millennials consider “self, society and planet,” this extends the “social” aspects of the [jobs to be done](http://blog.enabled.com.au/jobs-to-be-done/) of a brand.

 # Movement towards social goodness

-Businesses have different levels of commitment.
+Some brands are already taking steps to engage with consumers against the backdrop of falling trust in institutions.

 Some get certified as a Benefit Corporation ([B Corps](http://bcorporation.com.au/what-are-b-corps-0)), some operate as [social enterprises](http://www.socialtraders.com.au/about-social-enterprise/what-is-a-social-enterprise/social-enterprise-definition/).

 Often, these are relatively new companies that are not behemoths in their industries.
 And they try to assert their unique value proposition through being socially conscious.
 Here are a few ways to do it.